 There is no sure-fire way to prevent cystitis.
-Medication for the prevention of cystitis needs to be taken for a long time and often has side effects.
+But it can be worth paying closer attention to certain things in everyday life.
+Medications that prevent cystitis need to be taken for a long time and usually have side effects.
 Other medicines are ineffective or haven't been studied enough.
-But it can be worth paying attention to certain things in everyday life.

 Prevention with everyday strategies

-Various everyday strategies are believed to help prevent cystitis.
-Because sexual intercourse can cause more bacteria to enter the urethra, people are often advised to urinate soon afterwards in order to flush bacteria out of the urethra.
-The type of contraception you use plays a role too.
-For instance, sperm-killing agents (spermicides) and diaphragms can increase the risk of cystitis.
-So it can be worth trying out a different type of contraception instead.
+Various things are said to help prevent cystitis.
+Because more bacteria enter the urethra during sexual intercourse, women are often advised to urinate (pee) afterwards in order to flush the bacteria out of the urethra.
+The type of contraception you use plays a role too: Sperm-killing agents (spermicides) and diaphragms can slightly increase the risk of cystitis.
+So it may be worth trying out other methods of contraception, like condoms.

-Good personal hygiene is also often mentioned too.
-Washing yourself with warm water and soap is enough, though – special products for genital hygiene aren't necessary.
-It is important to try to prevent intestinal bacteria entering the vagina and urethra.
+Maintaining good genital hygiene is also commonly recommended – washing with water and soap is enough.
+Special female intimate hygiene products aren't needed.
+It's important to try to prevent intestinal bacteria from entering the vagina and urethra.
 For example, women are advised to always wipe from front to back after going to the toilet.

-Keeping your feet and lower abdomen warm is also recommended.
-Sometimes women are given more general advice about ways to strengthen their immune system, like getting enough sleep and avoiding stress.
+Other common tips include keeping your feet and lower abdomen warm, and drinking a lot of fluids.
+Sometimes women are also advised to do things to generally strengthen their immune system, like getting enough sleep and avoiding stress.

 Cranberry products are sometimes recommended for the prevention of cystitis.
 They are available in pharmacies and drugstores in the form of juices, powder, capsules and tablets.
-But studies have shown that cranberries cannot prevent cystitis.
-Many women also find it difficult to take these products regularly for a long time.
+So far it's not clear whether cranberries can actually prevent cystitis.
+Studies have shown inconsistent results.
+If cranberries do help, the effect is only small.
+And many women find it difficult to take cranberry products regularly for a long time.

-After menopause, women’s bodies start producing less of the female sex hormone estrogen.
-In some women this makes the membranes lining the vagina thinner and drier, which means that it is easier for bacteria to colonize them, making cystitis more likely.
-Estrogen products can be inserted into the vagina to try to prevent this from happening.
+After menopause, women’s bodies produce less of the female sex hormone estrogen.
+In some women, this makes the membranes lining the vagina thinner and drier.
+This means that it's easier for bacteria to grow there, making cystitis more likely.
+To try to prevent that from happening, estrogen products can be inserted into the vagina.
 They are available in the form of vaginal suppositories, cream or tablets.

-Locally applied estrogen products can help lower the frequency of cystitis in some women.
-But they can also have side effects, like vaginal itching and burning.
-Also, not much is known about the effects of using these products for longer periods of time (longer than eight months).
+Topical (locally applied) estrogen products can reduce the number of cystitis recurrences in some women.
+But they can have side effects, like vaginal itching and burning.
+Also, not much is known about the effects of using estrogen products for longer periods of time (longer than eight months).

-Taking estrogen tablets orally, on the other hand, doesn’t prevent cystitis.
-And they can lead to side effects after a few months, such as breast tenderness, light vaginal bleeding and rashes.
+Taking estrogen tablets orally, on the other hand, doesn't prevent cystitis.
+They may also lead to side effects after a few months, such as breast tenderness, light vaginal bleeding and rashes.

-A vaccine against cystitis has been on the market in Germany since 2004.
+A vaccine against cystitis (StroVac) has been on the market in Germany since 2004.
 The vaccine has several inactive strains of bacteria in it.
-According to the manufacturer, it helps the body learn how to fight the bacteria better.
-But there isn’t enough research in this area to be able to say whether the vaccine actually helps prevent cystitis.
-German statutory health insurers do not cover the costs.
+According to the manufacturer, it helps the body to fight bacteria better.
+But it's not clear whether the vaccine is a good idea.
+German statutory health insurers don't cover its costs.

-Albert X, Huertas I, Pereiro II, Sanfélix J, Gosalbes V, Perrotta C. Antibiotics for preventing recurrent urinary tract infection in non-pregnant women.
+Albert X, Huertas I, Pereiro I, Sanfélix J, Gosalbes V, Perrotta C. Antibiotics for preventing recurrent urinary tract infection in non-pregnant women.
 Cochrane Database Syst Rev 2004; (3): CD001209.